vmware-archive/ansible-role-ansible/README.md

 Whether to update the aptitude, yum, pacman or other package cache before running any install tasks.

+    ansible_services:
+      - lxdm

+The services (that should get installed and loaded in addition to basic Ansible needs.
+For instance, lxdm will install and set enable the Lightweight X Desktop Manager for login and general window services on a development machine.

 ## Example playbook

 ```